open-cluster-management-io/enhancements/enhancements/sig-architecture/58-addon-configuration/README.md

     // +optional
     AddOnConfiguration ConfigCoordinates `json:"addOnConfiguration",omitempty`

-    // configReference is a reference to the add-on configuration.
+    // configReferences is a list of current add-on configuration references.
     // +optional
-    ConfigReference ConfigReference `json:"configReference,omitempty"`
+    ConfigReferences []ConfigReference `json:"configReferences,omitempty"`
 }

 // ConfigReference is a reference to the current add-on configuration.